High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPSC Challenges

 \subsection{Numerical Stability and Precision Issues}

-Numerical stability is a critical challenge in statistical computing, and its importance grows with the scale and complexity of modern HPC workloads~\citep{altman2004numerical}.
+Numerical stability is a critical challenge in SC, and its importance grows with the scale and complexity of modern HPC workloads~\citep{altman2004numerical}.
 Large-scale computations amplify the impact of rounding errors, cancellation, and other numerical artifacts that may be negligible at smaller scales.
-Statistical methods such as Bayesian inference, likelihood maximization, and covariance matrix inversion are sensitive to small errors in input data or intermediate results.
-When distributed across thousands of processing units, these small errors can accumulate, leading to degraded accuracy and potentially unreliable inference.
-Thus, the rise of mixed-precision computing, driven by GPUs and specialized accelerators, adds another layer of complexity.
-Lower-precision formats such as FP16 and BFLOAT16 offer substantial performance and energy efficiency gains, but they often come at the cost of reduced numerical accuracy.
-This trade-off is especially problematic for iterative solvers, gradient-based optimization, and matrix decompositions, which form the backbone of many statistical algorithms~\citep{abdulah2021accelerating, salvana2024mpcr}.
+Statistical methods such as Bayesian inference, maximum likelihood, and covariance matrix inversion are sensitive to small errors in input data or intermediate results. { When computations are distributed across thousands of processing units, tiny floating-point rounding errors from individual operations can accumulate, sometimes leading to noticeable differences in large-scale results.
+While this is a general concern, today’s advancements in low-precision computing, driven by GPUs and specialized accelerators, introduce an additional layer of complexity.
+Lower-precision formats, such as FP16 and BFLOAT16, offer significant improvements in performance and energy efficiency; however, these gains often come at the expense of reduced numerical accuracy.} This accuracy degradation is especially problematic for iterative solvers, gradient-based optimization, and matrix decompositions, which form the backbone of many statistical algorithms~\citep{abdulah2021accelerating, salvana2024mpcr}.
 Balancing speed and robustness in this setting requires a careful redesign of the algorithm.
 One promising mitigation strategy is the use of stochastic rounding, which reduces systematic bias introduced by low-precision arithmetic and improves the stability of iterative computations at scale~\citep{croci2022stochastic}.
 However, the challenges go beyond precision.
 Reproducibility becomes increasingly a problem in parallel environments, where thread scheduling, non-deterministic reductions, and hardware-level optimizations can lead to variations in results.
 In statistical applications, especially those with downstream scientific or policy implications, ensuring numerical and statistical reproducibility is not optional; it is a foundational requirement.
 Addressing these concerns requires both algorithmic safeguards and systems-level support for deterministic, high-precision computing when needed.